RIOT-OS/RIOT/README.md

 you can specify a network interface like this: `PORT=tap0 make term`

 #### SETTING UP A TAP NETWORK
-There is a shellscript in `RIOT/dist/tools/tapsetup` called `tapsetup` which you can use to create a network of tap interfaces.
+There is a shell script in `RIOT/dist/tools/tapsetup` called `tapsetup` which you can use to create a network of tap interfaces.

 *USAGE*

-To create a bridge and two (or count at your option) tap interfaces:
+To create a bridge and two (or `count` at your option) tap interfaces:

     ./dist/tools/tapsetup/tapsetup [-c [<count>]]